sbshah97/Old-Website/README.md

 - The software is registered under the [MIT License](https://github.com/salman-bhai/My-Websiteer/LICENSE)

 ## To Do
-- [] Add Big Image and reduce the card size to same as WOR Website
+- [] Add Big Image same as WOR Website!
 - [] Work on Parallel branches for each of the web pages
-- [] Write content for the Home Page and then later improvise it.
+- [x] Write content for the Home Page and then later improvise it.
 - [] Change Favicon image quality
 - [] Optimise all images for the website.
 - [] Take screenshots of all the projects done till now!
+- [] Add images of GitHub, Facebook, LinkedIn and Instagram on the footer!
+- [] Add Side Nav Bar for the website!
+- [] Make common Header and Footer and call via JavaScript function.

 ## List of projects to put up